ED-Copilot: Reduce Emergency Department Wait Time with Language Model Diagnostic Assistance: Triage and Laboratory Test Group

-In Table \ref{lab}, we include triage assessments and 12 lab groups with 68 tests and their estimated time cost.
+In Table \ref{tab:lab}, we include triage assessments and 12 laboratory groups with 68 tests and their estimated time-costs.

-\section{Training details}
+\section{Training Details}

 We use a $3$-layer neural network for all MLPs in \method.
 Due to large class imbalance, we use class weights when training the diagnostic predictor $p_{\psi}$.
-All experiments, training and hyper-parameter tuning are conducted on a NVIDIA RTX A6000 GPU.
+All experiments, training and hyper-parameter tuning are conducted on one NVIDIA RTX A6000 GPU.
 During the RL phase of training \method, we restrict the action space to be on laboratory groups that were administered to patients.
 That is, we do not select laboratory groups that patients have not received.
-Performance when this restriction is removed is explored in \cref{sec:personalization}.
-To ensure ensure sufficient policy sampling on experience replay buffer and obtain a large batch size, we freeze the weights of our PLM, to train the policy $\pi_{\eta}$, which is parameterized by $\eta$.
-We use the PPO algorithm \cite{schulman2017proximal} to train $\pi_{\eta}$.
-The loss function employed is as the following for hyper-parameters $c_1$, and $c_2$:
+To ensure sufficient policy sampling on experience replay buffer and obtain a large batch size, we freeze the weights of our PLM.
+To train the policy $\pi_{\eta}$, we use the PPO algorithm \cite{schulman2017proximal}.
+The loss function employed is as the following for hyper-parameters $c_1$ and $c_2$: